Mayur-Pagote/namma_ui_kit/CONTRIBUTING.md

 - **No Spaces**: Folder names should not contain spaces.
 - **Underscore Only**: Use underscores (`_`) to separate words in folder names.

-For example, if you are contributing a new page for a user profile, the folder name should be `/lib/pages/user_profile`.
+For example, if you are contributing a new page or component for a user profile, the folder name should be `/lib/user_profile`.

 ## Code Guidelines